 Key Stage One consists of years 1 and 2.
 Both year groups work closely together and we study one exciting theme every term.
 Themes are carefully developed with the wider curriculum objectives at the forefront.

-The Phonics screening test presentation for Year 1 parents
+The Phonics screening test presentation for Year 1 parents and carers.

-The KS1 SATs presentation for Year 2 parents
+The KS1 SATs presentation for Year 2 parents and carers.

 Year 1 and Year 2 Long Term Learning Overview: